-Let’s skip some details, for example that football teams (just to name one of the most popular sports) often lead to shady businesses, supporters are just mad, the owners look like bmovie actors and show off themselves on Sundays absurd shows where some people, normally calm, get animated.
-Despite all of this, even when human brain and consciousness are deviated, sponsors invest.
+Let’s skip some details, for example, that football teams (just to name one of the most popular sports) often lead to shady businesses, supporters are just mad, the owners look like movie actors and show off themselves on Sundays absurd shows where some people, normally calm, get animated.
+Despite all of this, even when the human brain and consciousness are deviated, sponsors invest.

-A player who mixes up with other players as a metaphor of the product range of a company.
+A player who mixes up with other players as a metaphor for the product range of a company.
 Say for instance that Messi is the fusilli box and Iniesta the spaghetti box.
-The unifying element is the team which has a name, a colour, a signature song, a graphic form, as all brands do.
+The unifying element is the team that has a name, a color, a signature song, a graphic form, as all brands do.
 If you see a fast and red car hurtling on the street, it is probably a Ferrari or an Alfa Romeo.
 If you see a yellow-red flag,

 he is surely a Roma supporter going to the stadium.

 Brands have their own opinion leaders: think about Mr. Amadori or Mr. Rana who tell about their products in TV commercials.
 Teams have journalists, 99% of the times obliging because supporters themselves, who tell the achievements of their team in a sort of fake discussion, as Mr. Bistefani with the pastry man Carlo.

 Consumers tend to make comparisons among themselves.
 Think about those ladies in TV commercials talking about the effect of cleanser for intimate use or glue for the dental plate.
 The same thing happens in every bar or coffee shop, everyone has his own opinion about the effectiveness of his beloved team.